checklist/checklist-support/docs/mobile/checklist/task.md

 {:toc}
 </details>

-## Status
-You can control the status of a task using its checkbox: check (completed) and uncheck (open).
-Note that once a task and all its siblings (i.e. on the same level) are completed, it parent task is also marked as completed.
-This goes up all the way to the checklist.
-If any subtask is open, then its parent task must also be open.
-Changing the status of a task will make all its children have the same status.

-## Name
-Click on the task name to start editing it.
-Hit 'done' to save.
-Note that it is not possible to have "new lines" in task names.
-This allows for easy editing.
-If you want text with paragraphs, enter it in the task notes.

-## Swipe
+To make changes to a task you can: check the checkbox, click to edit the task name or trigger additional actions by opening the task menu or swiping the task.

-You can swipe tasks left or right to reveal more actions:
+Swipe: You can swipe tasks left or right to reveal more actions:

 ![Checklist Task Swipe](/assets/images/mobile/checklist-task-swipe.png)